top of page

 • Why?

-Why would the disciples and apostles of Christ stick to their beliefs if they were not true?
+Disciples and apostles of Christ stuck to their beliefs; why would they if they were not true?

 • The religious authorities stoned Stephen to death.

-• The apostles stuck to their belief in Jesus to the end.
+The apostles maintained their belief in Jesus to the end.

 Why?